 Laws are rules that help us all live together through cooperation and respect each other's individuality.
 By protecting our rights and showing clearly what rules we have to comply, laws make us possible to live and act freely and enjoy a more fulfilling life.

-What kind of place is the Ministry of Justice?
+The Kids Room character What is the role of the Ministry of Justice?

 The Ministry of Justice takes measures to make our society safer and brighter.
 For example, the Ministry makes the basic rules that help people live with a feeling of safety.
 When someone commits a crime, the Ministry educates him/her in prisons or in juvenile training schools, or supports them to live in the community, so that they can live a better life without committing another crime.
 In addition, the Ministry takes various measures to make society a comfortable place to live in, such as investigating human violation cases such as bullying, so that it will not re-occur, or conducting immigration examinations for both Japanese and foreign nationals when they enter and depart Japan.
-Friends of the the Probation Office. etc. Let us introduce some of the mascots.
-Ministry of Justice "Jakkun" of Nagasaki District egal Affairs Bureau Saitama Juvenile "Appuri" of Classification Home Mascot "Saikan-kun" Aomori District Public Prosecutors Office The Kids Room character さいか/ 'Entora-kun" of "Akaruiine" of Osaka Regional Osaka Probation Office "Poppo-chan" of Immigration Services Bureau Have you learned Fukuoka Regional "Rehabilitation penguins" anything about Immigration Services Bureau "Hogo-chan" & "Sara-chan" the Ministry of Justice? does in our daily lives!
-00 Law-Related Education mascot "Hourisu-kun" What is "Kids Room"?

-"Kids Room" is a website that introduces the Ministry of Justice to elementary and junior high school students.
-The "What Kind of Place is the Ministry of Justice?" and the "Ministry of Justice in Photographs" sections use illustrations and photographs to help explain the jobs of each department and agency of the Ministry.
+Kids Room What is "Kids Room "Kids Room" is a website that introduces the Ministry of Justice to elementary and junior high school students.
+The "What is the role of the Ministry of Justice?" and the "Ministry of Justice in Photographs" sections use illustrations and photographs to help explain the jobs of each department and agency of the Ministry.
 Once you get a better understanding of the Ministry, try taking the "Ministry of Justice Quiz"!
 There is also a children's human rights desk that provides counseling on bullying and other issues.
+Get information in an easy-tounderstand quiz format.